 My name is Stefani Ruper, and I am a theorist of the human condition and scholar of the modern religious—or, the word I prefer is existential—landscape.
-Basically, I study what it means to be human, why we are the way we are, and how to make it all better.
+Basically, I study what it means to be human and how people deal with it.

 I ended up like this because I began suffering from panic attacks about dying and the meaning of life when I was four years old.
 Trying to sleep at night meant beating my head into the mattress, tearing my hair out in little clumps, and springing out of bed and pacing around my room like a caged animal.

 This experience catapulted me into a full-blown, life-long obsession with some of our biggest and toughest questions: who are we?
 Why are we here?
 Why do things like this happen to us, how do they affect us as individuals, and how do they affect our communities and nations?